rakheshster/arm-deployment-scripts/README.md

 I might modify these scripts so I've tagged a `v0` release so anyone looking for the official version of these scripts can use that instead.

-# Updates
-I have modified the two PowerShell scripts to make them more OS agnostic.
+While this repo began as a place to put the original scripts I am now using it to focus mainly on the two PowerShell and one Bash scripts.

-## The PowerShell script
+# The PowerShell script
 Here's what the PowerShell script `Deploy-AzTemplate.ps1` does.
 (A quick reminder, I didn't create this so this is mostly me working backwards to understand what it does).

   * It expects a `$ArtifactStagingDirectory` variable pointing to a local directory containing artifacts to upload and a `$ResourceGroupLocation` variable pointing to an Azure location.